Applied Physiology MA

 It is recommended that prospective students communicate with an academic advisor to discuss program plans prior to admission.
 Students are encouraged to make an appointment to visit the College to meet with faculty.
 If desired, it may be possible to audit a class or seminar session during your visit.
 Applicants are reviewed on an ongoing basis throughout the academic year.
 Prior to formal admission, enrollment in up to 8 points of study as a non-matriculated student is permitted.

-Requirements from the TC Catalog (AY 2023-2024)
+Requirements from the TC Catalog (AY 2024-2025)

-Displaying catalog information for the Fall 2023, Spring 2024 and Summer 2024 terms.
+Displaying catalog information for the Fall 2024, Spring 2025 and Summer 2025 terms.

 View Full Catalog Listing

 The Applied (Exercise) Physiology concentration involves the study of the integrative physiology of exercise, focusing on the acute and chronic adaptations to exercise across the lifespan.
 The effects of exercise training on sports performance and physical and mental health are emphasized.
 The program emphasizes the application of scientific evidence to the practice of exercise physiology.
-Students in the applied physiology program study physical activity behavior, the physiological and psychological effects of acute and chronic exercise, how exercise influences physical and mental health, sports performance, and the promotion of physical activity in community, clinical, and public health settings.
+Students in the Applied Physiology program study physical activity behavior, the physiological and psychological effects of acute and chronic exercise, how exercise influences physical and mental health, sports performance, and the promotion of physical activity in community, clinical, and public health settings.
 Students can apply their academic work to jobs that involve exercise testing and training, including programs designed to improve sports performance, health and physical fitness in healthy individuals, in people with or at risk for chronic illness or disability, movement arts, and in community, clinical, research, and public health settings.
 The program also may serve as a stepping-stone to medical studies, professional schools, and doctoral studies.

 The Master of Arts (M.A.) program emphasizes bridging science and practice.
 The overarching objective of the program is to develop competence in practical skills and critical thinking skills that facilitate applying scientific knowledge to practice within the student’s professional field.
-The program can be individualized to span the movement sciences and includes at least two Teachers College courses (for a total of 6 points) in programs outside of the movement sciences (i.e., non “BBSR” courses), such as neuroscience, nutrition education, health education, and other programs.
+The program can be individualized to span the movement sciences and includes at least two Teachers College courses (for a total of 6 credits) in programs outside of the movement sciences (i.e., non “BBSR” courses), such as neuroscience, nutrition education, health education, and other programs.

 The Program has five components: